≡ Menu ≡ Menu

 If you or a loved one were diagnosed with bladder cancer after taking Zantac (Ranitidine), you may be entitled to recover compensation from a Zantac bladder cancer lawsuit or settlement.

-A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who claim to have been diagnosed with bladder cancer after taking Zantac.
+A team of heartburn drug injury lawyers and class action attorneys is investigating potential lawsuit and settlement cases of individuals who were diagnosed with bladder cancer after taking Zantac.

 Bladder cancer is a form of cancer that starts in the tissues of the bladder, including the urothelial cells that line the inside of the bladder or the urothelium or transitional epithelium.
 Bladder cancer is believed to be nearly three times more common in men than in women and is mostly likely to be diagnosed in people over the age of 55.